Risingson/eveeyedocs/docs/sharing/signatures.md

 ## SIG tab
 Pasting sigs will open the `SIG` info tab of solarsystem info pane.
 In that tab signatures and wormhole connection data get shown.

-Using the filter buttons you can toggle the display of those signatures or connections.
+Using the filter buttons you can toggle the which types of sigs and connections get displayed.

 A signature can be deleted by clicking the `X` top right of it and confirm.

+You can clean a system from signatures and connections as a whole by doubleclicking the little trash bin to the right within in the SIGNATURES headline.

 Deleted sigs can be undeleted for up to 3 hours.
 You can show and hide anomalies, cosmics and deleted sigs by clicking the corresponding tab above the signatures displayed.